noormuhammaddev/suno-music/README.md

 ## Request to Ignore the following stuff
 1. React Routing : I left due to the lack of time to spend on it.
+2. Did not work for responsiveness due to the lack of time.